macOnGit/sam-transcribe/README.md

 Create a folder in the bucket using the command
 `aws s3api put-object --bucket bucket-name --key folder-name/ --content-length 0`

+Upload the application's artifacts to Amazon S3 and output a new template file `sam package --output-template-file package.yml --s3-bucket <your-bucket-name>`

 ## Logging

 [logging in lambda](https://docs.aws.amazon.com/lambda/latest/dg/python-logging.html)